Chart Color Schemes

 Little Bay features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Little Bay's dwelling structure, as per the latest Census, consisted of 29.0% houses and 71.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's figures of 26.9% houses and 73.1% other dwellings.
-Home ownership in Little Bay was at 29.1%, similar to Sydney metro, with the rest being mortgaged (29.2%) or rented (41.7%).
-The median monthly mortgage repayment was $3,000, below Sydney metro's average of $3,033.
-The median weekly rent in Little Bay was $590, compared to Sydney metro's $550.
-Nationally, Little Bay's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Little Bay's dwelling structure, as per the latest Census evaluation, comprised 29.0% houses and 71.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 26.9% houses and 73.1% other dwellings.
+Home ownership in Little Bay was at 29.1%, similar to Sydney metro, with the rest mortgaged at 29.2% or rented at 41.7%.
+The median monthly mortgage repayment in Little Bay was $3,000, below Sydney metro's average of $3,033.
+Median weekly rent in Little Bay was recorded at $590, compared to Sydney metro's $550.
+Nationally, Little Bay's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing